kafeerio/epidemio.live/README.md

 Source code of the website [Epidemio Live](https://epidemio.live).

-A website that provides information on the current status of the COVID-19 pandemic.
+A website that provides information on the current status of the rapid spread of localized diseases.

 ## Copyright